goldenson/maximeorefice/_posts/2020-04-27-application-database.md

 `postgres` tracks dependencies between objects.
 We can't drop our `realdata` table as our `data` view depends on it.

-We can rename our `realdata` table to something else and the view will be automatically updated as `postgres` keeps a reference of the `object id` hunder the hood.
+We can rename our `realdata` table to something else and the view will be automatically updated as `postgres` keeps a reference of the `object id` under the hood.

 - [Trigger documentation](https://www.postgresql.org/docs/12/plpgsql-trigger.html)